-It is recommended that in FY 2022-23 a Transportation Contract Operations Manager should be hired.
-This position would be responsible for managing the oversight of the two transportation providers, equipment and facilities, a role now assumed by the Transportation Planner for transit.
-The Transportation Planner position would evolve into a Transit Development and Marketing position.
+Based on this plan on alternative would be to provide a position responsible for managing the oversight of the two transportation providers, equipment and facilities, a role now assumed by the Transportation Planner for transit.
+In this arrangement the Transportation Planner position would evolve into a Transit Development and Marketing position.
 This position would be responsible for the development of the system and marketing of the service, allowing more attention to system development, refining and expanding the On-Demand service, implementing the new Fixed Route service, updating policies for ADA Paratransit, and considering new initiatives such as integrated fares with VTA and Caltrain.
-The change in title reflects the broader scope of responsibilities for this position than for the Transportation Planner.
+The change in title reflects would reflect the broader scope of responsibilities for this position than for the Transportation Planner.